Team

 Project Manager

-She is responsible for the administrative grant management, including budget planning, financial reporting and compliance with ERC regulations.
-She supports the Principal Investigator in steering the project by coordinating research activities, monitoring risks and resources.
-Her role includes preparing technical and economic reports, facilitating internal and external communication, oversees the effective delivery of scientific outcomes, and adherence to ethical and quality requirements.
-Carol acts as the central liaison between University departments and services ensuring smooth collaboration through proactive management, she helps to create an enabling environment for high-impact research and successful project execution.
+She is responsible for the administrative and financial management of the grant and research team, including budget planning and monitoring, resource allocation, HR recruitment and selection processes, staff hiring, reporting, and compliance with ERC rules.
+She supports the Principal Investigator in shaping and implementing the project's strategy by coordinating research activities, logistics, fieldwork and dissemination efforts.
+Her role includes facilitating effective internal and external communication, delivery of scientific and technical outputs, and ensuring adherence to ethical and quality standards.
+As the central liaison between University departments and services, Carol fosters collaboration and provides the operational support necessary for a successful execution of the project.

 Mia Lanča